 Dear darkening ground

-Commander Perry interdicts the slave trade and then opens Japan (with Dad's cigar band)
+Commodore Perry interdicts the slave trade and opens Japan (with Dad's cigar loop)

 Materials list in the title on this one!
 The handwriting and stamp come from an issue of The Times London, 1833.
 The reader took notes, intermittently, on what articles he or she had read.
 I've also used bits of postcard.

 Rilke, again.
 Postcard, and fabric from a book cover, as well as a WWII era money order.

 You are not made by the crowd

 When my father visited last year, he chose this piece for me to scan from dozens waiting.
 At the time, it was one of the most colorful pieces I'd ever made.
 A WWII era Japanese stamp is the center of this piece, surrounded by bits of postcard and fabric from the binding of a children's book.

 Title derived from a sonnet by Pietro Bembo for Lucrezia Borgia.
 Also used in this piece are a botanical from American Flora, bits of letter and stamp; an advertisement from a 1900's era tour guide to Philadelphia and the corner of a WWII era yen.